The Complete Terrarium Hardscape Guide (Rocks + Wood)

 Specifically, the three things we need to be aware of are:

 • 1.
 Decomposition.
-Rotting wood or any other organic matter isn’t a particularly good idea in a closed ecosystem – unless you have some trusty isopods on board to take care of it of course.
-Softwoods tend to break down much more easily, so hardwoods are a better fit.
+Rotting wood or any other organic matter isn’t a particularly good idea in a closed ecosystem – unless you have some trusty isopods on board to take care of it, of course.
+Softwoods tend to break down much more easily, so hardwoods are a better fit long term.

 • 3.
 Chemical alteration.
 Some rocks aren’t waterproof.
-They can consist of chemicals that will leech and change the pH of the water within a system.
+They can leech compounds that change the pH of the water within a system.
 Igneous rocks won’t, but some sedimentary and metamorphic rocks will, though sometimes the effect is minimal.

 Ultimately, you really need to know what you’re putting in your build, or it could spell disaster.

-Without further ado, let’s tuck straight into our hardscape top pics that will work harmoniously in your project.
+Without further ado, let’s get straight into our hardscape top pics, which will work harmoniously in your project.

 Terrarium Rocks